janalexxxx/local-multiplayer-ar.github.io/Tutorials/00 Unity Code Architecture & Organization/README.md

 ![Simple GameManager Architecture](/img/simple-gameManager-architecture.png)

-Make sure that 'GameManager' only stores the data and accesses the methods that it actually needs to make the game-relevant decisions.
-Try to store as little data as possible inside of the 'GameManager' and create new individual classes handling individual responsibilities when you feel that the `GameManager` is getting too crowded.
+Make sure that `GameManager` only stores the data and accesses the methods that it actually needs to make the game-relevant decisions.
+Try to store as little data as possible inside of the `GameManager` and create new individual classes handling individual responsibilities when you feel that the `GameManager` is getting too crowded.

 Two simple examples to illustrate: